-Summary of significant accounting policies and other explanatory information to the Consolidated financial statements the liability.
+Summary of significant accounting to the Consolidated financial statements the liability.
 The increase in the provision due to passage of time is recognised as interest expense.
 The provisions are reviewed at each Balance Sheet date and adjusted to reflect the current management estimates.